Tutoriel & patron | Sac banane en cuir - 2 tailles

 banana lining seam 2

-Put the P3 pieces (leather and lining) on the same side, then topstitch 3 mm from the edge.
-For beginners: it is possible to use double-sided (to put on the back of the leather at the seam) to flatten the pieces before topstitching.
+Place the P3 pieces (leather and lining) on the same side, then topstitch 3 mm from the edge.
+For beginners: you can use double-sided tape (to be placed on the reverse side of the leather at the seam) to flatten the pieces before topstitching.

 SMALL MODEL VIEW